DTOcean/dtocean-electrical/README.md

 $ conda remove --name _dtocean_electro --all
 ```

-To uninstall the data package use the link in the Windows start menu program
-folder, or use the control panel.

 ## Usage

 Example scripts are available in the "examples" folder of the source code.